Transient global amnesia: Vascular hypotheses

 Cerebral ischemia is a frequently disputed possible cause, at least for some segment of the TGA population, and until the 1990s it was generally thought that TGA was a variant of transient ischemic attack (TIA) secondary to some form of cerebrovascular disease.
 Those who argue against a vascular cause point to evidence that those experiencing TGA are no more likely than the general population to have subsequent cerebral vascular disease.
 In fact, "in comparison with TIA patients, TGA patients had a significantly lower risk of combined stroke, myocardial infarct, and death."

 Other vascular origins remain a possibility, however, according to research of jugular vein valve insufficiency in patients with TGA.
 In these cases TGA has followed vigorous exertion.
-One current hypothesis is that TGA may be due to venous congestion of the brain, leading to ischemia of structures involved with memory, such as the hippocampus.
+It has been suggested that TGA may be due to "transient retrograde venous congestion and venous ischaemia to bilateral diencephalic or hippocampal structures".
 It has been shown that performing a Valsalva maneuver (involving "bearing down" and increasing breath pressure against a closed glottis, which occurs frequently during exertion) may be related to retrograde flow of blood in the jugular vein, and therefore, presumably, cerebral blood circulation, in patients with TGA.

 Migraine

-A history of migraine is a statistically significant risk factor identified in the medical literature.
+A history of migraine is a statistically significant risk factor for the development of TGA.
 "When comparing TGA patients with normal control subjects… the only factor significantly associated with an increased risk for TGA was migraine."
 Fourteen percent of people with TGA had a history of migraine in one study, and approximately a third of the participants in another clinical study reported such a history.

 However, migraine does not appear to occur simultaneously with TGA nor serve as a precipitating event.
 Headache frequently occurs during TGA, as does nausea, both symptoms often associated with migraine, but it appears that these do not indicate migraine in patients during a TGA event.
 The connection remains conceptual, and muddied further by a lack of consensus about the definition of migraine itself, and by the differences in age, gender, and psychological characteristics of migraine sufferers when compared to those variables in the TGA cohort.